overview/overview-upload-directory/README.md

 * `file` is the name of a file, or a directory.

-Note that the document titles in Overview will have any preceding path stripped off.
-So `upload some/path/to/directory` will produce titles of the form `directory/file1`, `directory/subdir/file2`, etc. If you want to preserve `some/path/to`, do `upload some`
+The document title will be set to the file name, with any path stripped off.
+If you upload a directory, all except the directory name itself will be stripped.
+So `upload some/path/to/directory` will produce titles of the form `directory/file1`, `directory/subdir/file2`, etc. This is so the current working directory when uploading files doesn't affect the folder structure on Overview.
+If you want to preserve `some/path/to`, do `upload some`.

 Files that were previously uploaded to the server, then deleted locally, will not be deleted from the server.